jakubtomsu/sds/README.md

 There are definitely cases when fixed-size is not a very good fit, but in software like games it works _really_ well in my experience.

 ## Contributing
-Improvements and bugfixe PRs are welcome.
-If you want to add a new datastructure I recommend opening an issue first.
+Improvements and bugfix PRs are welcome.
+If you want to add a new datastructure or a big feature like that I recommend opening an issue first.